-If you wish to spend significant time photographing landscapes in the park, you may wish to consider one of the many shuttle bus options.
-Shuttles allow you to disembark from your initial bus, and re-board later shuttles on a space available basis.
+If you wish to spend significant time photographing landscapes in the park, you may wish to consider one of the many transit bus options.
+Transit buses allow you to disembark from your initial bus, and re-board later transit buses on a space available basis.

 return to top of page